I’m new – what do I have to do?

 Another excellent site that provides answers to frequently asked questions is Christianity.net.au

 What happens at a church service?

-Hear from God: We want to listen to God speak, so the Bible is read aloud from the front and a speaker spends some time exploring the things we read together and how they apply to our lives.
+Hear from God: We want to listen to God speak, so the Bible is read aloud from the front and a speaker spends time exploring the things we read together and how they apply to our lives.

-Talk to God: We spend some time talking to God in prayer, usually led by someone out the front.
+Talk to God: We spend time talking to God in prayer, usually led by someone out the front.

 Sing together: We sing songs that remind us about who God is and what he’s done.

 Food, Coffee and a Chat: After each meeting we stay around to enjoy time together along with a cup of tea or coffee.
 It’s a chance to meet new people or to ask the speaker any questions.

 Other Things: Some weeks we say a ‘creed’ together, which sums up some of the big and important things Christians believe.
 Sometimes we share the ‘Lord’s Supper’ (Holy Communion) together, which is about remembering Jesus’ death for us, and what we do is explained at the time.

 You are our guest, which means that you won’t be put on the spot or asked to do anything you are uncomfortable with.